materialsproject/pymatgen/docs/installation.rst

     Cocoa garbage collection, but was configured to built with support for it on.
     You can simply remove the -fobjc-gc flag from VTK_REQUIRED_OBJCXX_FLAGS.

-After the CMakeCache.txt file is generated, type:
+Then press "c" again to configure and finally "g" to generate the required make files After the CMakeCache.txt file is generated, type:

 ::